 More articles Thursday 20 June 2013 12:00pm

-In 1983, the inaugural Edinburgh International Book Festival was only the third literary festival in the UK and while 30,000 visitors enjoyed events with 120 authors including John Updike, P D James and Melvyn Bragg; Harry Potter, Inspector Rebus, the Gruffalo and Mma Ramotswe had not yet been born.
-In 2013 the Book Festival, now one of over 300 in the UK and one of the most prestigious and highly respected in the world attracting over 200,000 visitors, not only celebrates writers and writing and the extraordinary flourishing of culture in Scotland over the last 30 years but also looks into the future.
+In 1983, the inaugural Edinburgh International Book Festival was only the third literary festival in the UK.
+While 30,000 visitors enjoyed events with 120 authors including John Updike, P D James and Melvyn Bragg, the likes of Harry Potter, Inspector Rebus, the Gruffalo and Mma Ramotswe had not yet been born.

-Nick Barley, Director of the Edinburgh International Book Festival, said ‘This is not just a birthday, but a celebration of an extraordinary generation of talent.
+Nick Barley, Book Festival Director, said ‘This is not just a birthday, but a celebration of an extraordinary generation of talent.
 The explosion of Scottish culture over the last 30 years has reverberated around the world and our writers, artists and performers have influenced all aspects of our lives.
 While we have prematurely lost one of our greatest authors just last week, we must also celebrate the next generation of writers who are distilling the world around us.’

 Highlights of this year’s programme, which boasts over 700 events, include a series of new debates in which leading thinkers put forward their blueprints for an improved life 30 years hence in key areas such as defence, the environment, mental health and the arts.

 There will be a politician-free look at the independence debate when established Scottish journalists including Kirsty Wark and Iain Macwhirter will identify the key questions we need to consider before casting a vote.